HenryZuo/TodoList/README.md

 ## Project Purpose

-Needed a project to learn react-redux with.
+Needed a project to practice react-redux with.
 So I built this.

 ## Key Features